 Combating Client Misperceptions

-To combat this perception, you need to distinguish between the four different levels of material found on the Internet and understand from where client value originates.
+To combat this perception, you need to distinguish between the four different levels of information found on the Internet and understand from where client value originates.
 This will serve to build a foundation to understand why, in the client’s eye, your services are far superior, leading to how you may package those services to break through client misperceptions.
-Here are the four levels of material:
+Here are the four levels of information:

 True wisdom comes from a unique ability to filter knowledge and experience into a fabric of understanding, while communicating that understanding in a way that endures.
 It’s not always sexy or flashy, but clients know wisdom when they hear it.